If you’re looking for the best organic nursing pillow, The Blessed Nest, Sustainable Baby Co, and Holy Lamb top the list.

 Many products are made without these added these days, however, you’ll still want to check with the manufacturer to make sure nothing additional was added.
 Several brands, like boppy pillow, now advertise their product is “flame retardant free” which makes me weary of what might have been in other models before.

-Best Organic Nursing Pillow
+My Final Thoughts on the Best Organic Nursing Pillow Options

 You might not have ever thought about the materials in your nursing pillow, but if you are an expectant mama hoping to breastfeed, I would encourage you to pick up a nursing pillow made with organic cotton and sustainable materials over other cheaply made products.